At home date night for teens don’t have to be boring. Check out these cheap, cute, and FUN date ideas for teenage couples at home.

 4. Do a Blind Taste Testing

-Grab blindfolds (or bandanas, or even tee-shirts if you have nothing else), cups/spoons, and a paper/pencil.
+Your teens can grab blindfolds (or bandanas, or even tee-shirts if you have nothing else), cups/spoons, and a paper/pencil.

 You can either do this by each of you picking out 5-7 items from the fridge/pantry and setting up a round for the other person.